sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 date: 2017-09-26
 comments: true
 ---
-Sigasi Studio 3.6 introduces powerful methodologies with customizable *Block Diagrams* and *State Machine Diagrams* with *Graphic Configuration* files.
+Sigasi Studio 3.6 introduces powerful methodologies with customizable *Block Diagrams* and *State Machine Diagrams* with *Graphics Configuration* files.
 Read below to find all new and noteworthy changes.

 # Graphics Configuration \[[xl_doc]]